tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 1. Check the token for roles and validate that it has `admin` [realm role](https://www.keycloak.org/docs/latest/server_admin/index.html#realm-roles)
 1. After all the above checks/validations pass, execute the route logic

-If any of the validations fails, an appropriate http status code is returned to the requester.
+If any of the validations fails, an appropriate HTTP status code is returned to the requester.
 For authentication failure `401` is sent and for authorization failure `403` is sent.

 @@@ note
-To know more about realm roles, check out the [keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#realm-roles)
+To know more about realm roles, check out the [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#realm-roles)
 @@@

 ## Authorization Policies